 On February the third, 1933, an inaugural meeting was held in Glasgow to established a new dog club in Scotland, namely being THE COCKER SPANIEL CLUB of SCOTLAND (1933) and the newly formed club was always known as this until the date “(1933)” was dropped some 14 years later.
 The first President of the new Club was Mr A B Nicolson of Glenbervie, near Aberdeen and it is understandable why he never actually attended a committee meeting in the whole year, as it must be appreciated that travelling any distance in those days was not easy.
-From the early Minute Books, with their beautifully hand-written pages, emerges the first band of club organisers – 3 gentlemen officers, plus a committee of 9 … 7 men and 2 ladies, which included a Mrs Mackenzie – an aunt of one of the club’s current committee members.
+From the early Minute Books, with their beautifully hand-written pages, emerges the first band of club organisers – 3 gentlemen officers, plus a committee of 9 … 7 men and 2 ladies.

 By 1938 two more ladies had joined the ranks!
 The club’s first show was a 12 class event held at 3.00 pm on June 24th, 1933, in the Glasgow City Hall, admission was 6d (2.1/2 pence) and catalogues were 3d.
 It is recorded that the Misses Carson, appearing at the Empire Theatre were invited to open the show and these ladies kindly obliged.

 The choice of Judge for the show was Mr C A Phillips – a one time President of the Cocker Spaniel Club in England.It is not known if the show was a great success, but it was recorded that it cost £6 to run.
 Litters of puppies were accepted at the Show, not for competition, at 5/- (shillings) per entry and no commission was required if a sale resulted.